Book a call with a safari expert

 Today, Namibia has well over 50% of its land under some form of formally recognised wildlife management (but probably over 70% if informal wildlife management is considered), including one of the largest contiguous areas of land under conservation in the world – its entire coast, linking to Etosha National Park and to conservation areas in both South Africa (Richtersveld) and Angola (Iona National Park) – over 25 million ha (Figure 2).

-Some tourism operators and tour guides attack the hunting sector to their guests.
-These tourism operators and guides are undermining an important part of conservation, an important contributor to making land under wildlife competitive and, in the final analysis, they are undermining the viability of conservation as a land-use form.
-The greatest threat to wildlife conservation, in Namibia and globally, is land transformation.
-Once land is transformed, often for agricultural purposes, it has lost its natural habitats, it has lost most of its biodiversity and it can no longer support wildlife.
-Hunters and tourism operators should and must be on the same side – to make land under wildlife more productive than under other forms of land use.
+Some tourism operators and tour guides criticise the hunting sector to their guests.
+By doing so, they undermine an important part of conservation, an important contributor to making land under wildlife competitive, and, in the final analysis, they undermine the viability of conservation as a land-use form.
+The greatest threat to wildlife conservation in Namibia and globally is land transformation.
+Once land is transformed, often for agricultural purposes, it has lost its natural habitats and most of its biodiversity and can no longer support wildlife.
+Hunters and tourism operators should and must be on the same side – to make land under wildlife more productive than other forms of land use.
 They are natural allies.
-They need to work together to ensure that land under wildlife derives the greatest possible returns, through a multitude of income-earning activities.
+They need to work together to ensure that land under wildlife derives the greatest possible returns through many income-earning activities.
 And where it is necessary for both hunting and tourism to take place on the same piece of land, they need to plan, collaborate and communicate so that all aspects of wildlife management and utilisation – both consumptive and non-consumptive – can take place without one impacting negatively on the other.

 Conflicts between hunting and tourism are simply failures of management and communication, nothing more profound than that.
 But the onus should be on the hunting outfitters to ensure that there are ongoing, good communications.
 The onus is also on hunting outfitters, professional hunters, and the hunting sector to always maintain the highest ethical and professional standards and to be mindful of the sensitivities of many people to the issue of hunting.

-It is also the vital task and duty of tourism operators and guides to educate visitors from the urban industrialised countries about conservation in this part of the world.
-Visitors need to understand what drives conservation, the role of incentives, markets and what is meant by sustainable wildlife management.
+It is also the vital task and duty of tourism operators and guides to educate visitors from urban industrialised countries about conservation in this part of the world.
+Visitors need to understand what drives conservation, the role of incentives and markets, and what sustainable wildlife management means.
 The tourism sector should not skirt around an uncomfortable discussion on hunting, but face it head-on and explain its importance to conservation.
 This is what good education is all about.
 Tourists come to Namibia to be enlightened, to be exposed to new ideas and to better understand the issues in this part of the world.
 They come here to take back new and interesting stories.
-What better story than Namibia’s conservation successes.
-But visitors need to understand it properly – its incentives, its market alignment, its strong links to the local and national economy, and its role in addressing rural poverty.
+What better story than Namibia’s conservation successes?
+However, visitors need to understand it properly – its incentives, market alignment, strong links to the local and national economy, and role in addressing rural poverty.
 It is the task of the tourism industry to help visitors understand why Namibia has one of the most successful conservation track records of any country in the world.

-If we look for a moment at the conservation trajectory of a country such as the United Kingdom (an urban industrialised example) through its agrarian and industrial development, the indigenous wildlife at that time had no value.
+If we look at the conservation trajectory of a country such as the United Kingdom (an urban industrialised example) through its agrarian and industrial development, the indigenous wildlife at that time had no value.
 Thus, it lost the elk, wild boar, bear, wolf, lynx, beaver and sea eagle – essentially its most charismatic and important species.
-While small-scale attempts to re-introduce a few of the less threatening species are underway, it is unlikely that it will ever reintroduce the bear and wolf into the wild as free-ranging populations.
+While small-scale attempts to re-introduce a few less threatening species are underway, it is unlikely to reintroduce the bear and wolf into the wild as free-ranging populations.
 And yet that country and others like it, with poor historic conservation track records, are keen to influence how Namibia should manage its wildlife.
-Its own farmers are not prepared to live with wolves, but many of their politicians and conservation agencies, both public and non-governmental, expect Namibian farmers to live with elephant, hippo, buffalo, lion, leopard, hyaena, crocodile and many other wildlife species that are far more problematic from a human-wildlife conflict perspective than a wolf.
+Its own farmers are not prepared to live with wolves.
+Still, many of their politicians and conservation agencies, both public and non-governmental, expect Namibian farmers to live with elephant, hippo, buffalo, lion, leopard, hyaena, crocodile and many other wildlife species that are far more problematic from a human-wildlife conflict perspective than a wolf.
 And they try to remove the very tools available to conservation to keep these animals on the land – the tools of economics, markets and sustainable use, to create value for these animals within a well-regulated, sustainably management wildlife landscape.

 hunting